 Amazon entered India in mid-2013 and soon became one of the biggest e-commerce players in the market.
 Last year, the company launched its Prime video subscription service in the country to create ripple in the online streaming market and locked horns with the likes of Netflix and Hotstar.
 It is pretty clear that Amazon considers India as a potential market and hence has big plans for the country.
 Following the Prime Video launch last year, Amazon launched its Fire TV Stick with voice remote for Rs.
 3999 in India last month.
-Thanks to the advent of affordable streaming services, India is witnessing a change in terms of television viewing experience.

 - Amazon Fire TV Stick